 Public Interest Scholarships.
 Each spring Ms. JD awards summer stipends to law students committed to working in the public interest.
 Past recipients have used their stipends to intern at the ICC in the Hague, the JAG Corps, the ACLU Voting Rights Project, and the Equal Justice Foundation.

 The Global Education Fund.
 Grateful for the educational opportunities we have had in the U.S., Ms. JD created the Global Education Fund to enable women in developing countries to pursue legal educations.
-With the Global Education Fund, these women would not have access to further education.
+Without the Global Education Fund, these women would not have access to further education.
 In its first year Ms. JD's Global Education Fund made it possible for two young Ugandan women to pursue their dreams of becoming lawyers by attending the law program at Makerere University in Uganda!